Jjmaxxx/cs171-final-project/README.md

 - Jjmaxxx ([Jjmaxxx](https://github.com/Jjmaxxx))

 ## Project Description
+Air pollution is a growing concern in California, affecting both health and the environment.
-We plan to predict daily Air Quality Index (AQI) levels in California using weather and pollutant data.
+This project aims to **predict daily Air Quality Index (AQI)** levels using weather and pollution data.
+By analyzing temperature, humidity, wind speed, and pollutant concentrations, we hope to find patterns that influence air quality.
-Our goal is to explore relationships between temperature, humidity, wind speed, and air pollution using machine-learning models.
+Our goal is to build a simple machine-learning model to forecast AQI and help visualize how environmental factors impact air pollution.
+The findings can support early warnings and promote awareness about air quality changes.

 ## Project Plan
 - Collect and clean public air-quality and weather datasets (EPA AirNow / Kaggle).